qtxs/head-md-future-of-drawing/process/2023-12-07/readme.md

-# Steps to buikd the thing
+# Steps to build the thing

 ## Form
 - 3D Modeling
-    - Tools
+    - Case
         - Inside box for electronics
         - The main "pencil case" shape in two separate parts
         - Slider